benhoyt/benhoyt.github.com/writings/2020-07-15-whats-new-in-lua-54.md

 benchmarks fail, presumably due to different handling of recursive tail calls in 5.4.
-Most of the incompatibilities in 5.4 are <a href="https://www.lua.org/manual/5.4/manual.html#8">documented</a>, but presumably the length of that list still causes a fair bit of pain for those trying to upgrade large Lua scripts.
-My guess is that this is why tools that need long-term stability, like Redis, lock in a specific older version of Lua (in Redis's case, version 5.1).</p>
+Most of the incompatibilities in 5.4 are <a href="https://www.lua.org/manual/5.4/manual.html#8">documented</a>, but the length of that list may still cause a fair bit of pain for those trying to upgrade large Lua scripts.
+My guess is that this is why tools that need long-term stability, like Redis and World of Warcraft, lock in a specific older version of Lua (in the case of both of those, version 5.1).
+It seems like there's something of a split in the community, with some who stick to 5.1 because it has a JIT compiler and because the changes since then are relatively minor.</p>

 <p>Incompatibilities between Lua versions may also contribute to the
 problem of Lua not having a unified standard library, which LWN <a